cala21/CSCI5828/homework01.md

-#Homework 1: “no silver bullet”
+#Homework 1: No silver bullet

 ***